Vishalsnw/Mandi_TWA/replit.md

 This is an Android WebView application that wraps the Mandi Tracker web app (https://mandi-tracker.vercel.app/) into a native Android app.
 The app was recently converted from a Trusted Web Activity (TWA) to a WebView implementation.

 ## Recent Changes (November 25, 2025)
+- **Updated API Level to 35**: Upgraded compileSdk and targetSdk from 34 to 35 (Android 15)
+- **Updated App Icon and Splash Screen**: Replaced with new Mandi Tracker basket logo featuring vegetables and rupee symbol
+  - Updated all mipmap densities (mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi)
+  - Updated both regular and round icon variants
+  - Splash screen now displays the new logo
 - **Integrated Google AdMob**: Added Google Mobile Ads SDK for monetization
   - Implemented interstitial ad that shows after splash screen before app opens
   - Implemented native advanced ad displayed at bottom of WebView in MainActivity